 There were a number of smaller towers in the curtain wall, and the ruins of three of these can still be seen.
 Perhaps the most interesting is Robin Hood's Tower which is set in the eastern wall.
 On the ground floor of this tower is the Chapel of St. Nicholas with a barrel vaulted roof, wall arcade of semi-circular arches and, at the east end, a flat sill which may have been the site of the altar.

 Two other interesting structures stand in the south-east corner.
 One is Scolland's Hall, named after Scolland, a constable of the castle who died between 1146 and 1150.
 The other, the Gold Hole Tower, contained the garderobes (latrines) of the castle.
 The upper part was rebuilt in the 14th century and contains a room with a fireplace.

 There are two courtyards: the Great Court and, through the basement of Scolland's Hall, is the Cockpit or Second Court.
 This is now the Cockpit Garden.

 King William the Lion of Scotland, taken at Alnwick in 1174, was imprisoned in Richmond Castle, as was David II after his defeat at Neville's Cross in 1346.
 And Charles I lodged in the castle during his journey south in 1647 after he had surrendered to the Scots.

 Also at the Castle is an exhibition centre which houses some of the artefacts excavated from the castle grounds.

-There is also a virtual reality touch-screen guide about the imprisonment in the castle of the concientious objectors in the first world war.
-Concientious objectors, conscripted into the army and sent to join the Non combatant Corps at Richmond, were put in the cells as a result of their refusal to obey orders.
+There is also a virtual reality touch-screen guide about the imprisonment in the castle of the conscientious objectors in the first world war.
+Conscientious objectors, conscripted into the army and sent to join the Non combatant Corps at Richmond, were put in the cells as a result of their refusal to obey orders.